SEO / Singapore / Trends 2026

 Zero-Click Searches Hit 65%

-Zero-click searches — queries where the user gets their answer directly on the search results page without clicking through to any website — have reached approximately 65% of all Google searches globally, and the figure is comparable in Singapore.
-This trend has been accelerating since 2019, but the introduction of AI Overviews has dramatically increased the rate.
+Zero-click searches are queries where the user gets their answer directly on the search results page, without clicking through to any website.
+These have reached roughly 65% of all Google searches globally, and Singapore's figure is similar.
+This trend has been building since 2019, but AI Overviews have sharply sped it up.

-For Singapore businesses, this means that a significant majority of people searching for information related to your products, services, or industry are getting their answers without ever visiting your website.
-If your SEO strategy is built entirely around driving clicks, you are optimising for a shrinking pool.
-The brands winning in a zero-click environment are those that optimise for visibility and brand impression, not just traffic.
+For Singapore businesses, this means most people searching for your products, services, or industry get their answers without ever visiting your website.
+If your SEO strategy is built entirely around driving clicks, you are chasing a shrinking pool.
+The brands winning in a zero-click world are the ones optimising for visibility and brand impression, not just traffic.

 This does not mean website traffic is irrelevant.
-It means that your measurement framework needs to evolve.
-Brand visibility metrics — how often your brand is mentioned in featured snippets, AI Overviews, knowledge panels, and AI-generated answers — are now as important as click-through rates.
-Businesses that track their AI Share of Voice alongside traditional organic traffic have a far more accurate picture of their search performance in 2026.
+It means your measurement framework needs to grow up.
+Brand visibility metrics now matter as much as click-through rates.
+These metrics track how often your brand appears in featured snippets, AI Overviews, knowledge panels, and AI-generated answers.
+Businesses that track their AI Share of Voice alongside traditional organic traffic get a far more accurate picture of search performance.
+That combined view is what matters most in 2026.

-Practical strategies for a zero-click world include optimising for featured snippets through concise, direct answers; ensuring your Google Business Profile is comprehensive and current; implementing robust schema markup so your information appears in knowledge panels; and building the kind of entity authority that gets your brand cited in AI-generated summaries.
+Practical strategies for a zero-click world include a few key moves.
+Optimise for featured snippets with concise, direct answers.
+Keep your Google Business Profile complete and current.
+Add strong schema markup so your information appears in knowledge panels.
+And build the kind of entity authority that gets your brand cited in AI-generated summaries.

 Key insight: In 2026, measuring only organic clicks underestimates your true search visibility by up to 50%.
 Track AI Share of Voice and brand impressions alongside traffic.